Arnold Naudain: Early life and family

 Naudain was born at Snowland or Naudain's Landing, near Leipsic, Kent County, Delaware.
 He graduated from the College of New Jersey, now Princeton University, in 1806.
 He then studied medicine at the University of Pennsylvania, graduated in 1810, and began practicing medicine in the Dover area.
 During the War of 1812 he served as surgeon general of the Delaware Militia.

 His brother, Elias Naudain, was justice of the peace in Leipsic, in Little Creek Hundred during the 1820s.
 He served in the lower house of the Delaware General Assembly in 1827 and in that same year was commissioned first major of the Fourth Regiment of the Delaware Militia.
-In 1832 he was elected a delegate to the convention to revise the Delaware Constitution and was later was elected to the Delaware Senate.
+In 1832 he was elected a delegate to the convention to revise the Delaware Constitution and was later elected to the Delaware Senate.

 They were sons of Andrew Naudain and Rebecca Snow.
 Their father farmed and operated a store at Naudain's Landing.
 Rebecca Snow was from near Leipsic, Delaware, and her ancestors came to Delaware in 1635.
 She inherited the 300 acre near Leipsic that became known as Snowland or Naudain's Landing, and she and Andrew lived there and are buried there.

 Naudain's grandparents were Arnold Naudain and Catharine Allfree.
 The older Arnold owned a large amount of land, was a member of the legislature in 1763, and was said to have been "a man of very large stature."
-Naudain's great grandparents were Elias Naudain and Lydia LeRoux.
+Naudain's great-grandparents were Elias Naudain and Lydia LeRoux.
 They married in Philadelphia in 1715.
 He was a mariner, in Delaware by 1717, and described himself as a resident of Appoquinimink Hundred and sometimes as of St. Georges Hundred.
-In 1735 he acquired farmland known as the "old Naudain homestead," which was located near Taylor's Bridge in Appoquinimink Hundred, and which, except for the period 1816-1827, remained in his descendants' hands into the 20th Century.
+In 1735 he acquired farmland known as the "old Naudain homestead," which was located near Taylor's Bridge in Appoquinimink Hundred, and which, except for the period 1816–1827, remained in his descendants' hands into the 20th century.